LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Graduation
 **********

 Degrees are conferred in May, August, and December.
 You must apply for graduation **way in advance** of graduation or the official conferral of your degree will be **postponed**.
-The GPD will not be able to appeal this for you.
+The |gpd| will not be able to appeal this for you.
 Note that there are only graduation *ceremonies* in May.

 Deadlines
 =========